nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > 💡 Multiple links can be opened at once.
 As such, separate indices with a space.
 Invalid indices will be ignored.

-> ⚠ Web protocol must be included in lesson link for security purpose.
+> ⚠ Web protocol must be included in lesson link for security purposes.
 Links without protocol (e.g. no https nor http at the start) will be deemed invalid.

+&nbsp;

 ### Listing all teaching staff : _tch_